berick/Presentations/Evergreen-2023/osrf-redis-part2.md

 * Stream messages have to be explicitly deleted
     * Queue messages are popped and removed
 * Swapping betweeen streams and queues is fairly trivial.

 ---

+# Redis List / Queue

+1. Push a value onto a list
+1. Pop a value from the list (blocking/timeout optional)
+    * This removes the message from Redis
+    * List disappears once empty

+---

+# Redis Streams & Groups

+1. Create a stream and a group
+1. Add a message to the stream
+1. Read a message from the stream (blocking/timeout optional)
+    * OPTIONAL: ACK the message
+1. Delete the read message from the stream
+1. Delete the stream to cleanup

+---

+# Lists and Streams Swappable

+---

+# Minimal Upgrade Requirements

+* Avoid config file overhaul
+* Drop-in Replacment as much as possible

+---